-The time evolution of spectral resolution is shown in Figures 6 and 7 and XIS and ACIS, respectively.
+The time evolution of spectral resolution is shown in Figures 6 and 7 for XIS and ACIS, respectively.
 The spectral resolution is measured as the FWHM of the Mn K α line.
+Data from both front- and back-illuminated devices are included, as well as both with and without XIS charge injection.